An important tool in controlling incoming emails is the Allow and Block setting in your dashboard.

 - Ideally, Allow by sending IP/Server AND the email address for a more secure method.

-- If you wish to Allow a major and/or popular domain, you can Allow the combination of IP/Server and domain in the Allow by IP/Server tab by adding the main domain and adding the main domain as the IP/Server.
+- If you wish to Allow a major and/or popular domain, you can Allow the combination of IP/Server and domain in the Allow by IP/Server tab.
 That will ensure email from that domain only comes from the block of servers.

 - Review your Allow list regularly and update/edit.
 When they pile up they can build gaps in email security.